renovatebot/renovatebot.github.io/src/index.md

 ## Supported Platforms

-Renovate works on the following platforms:
+Renovate works on these platforms:

 - GitHub (.com and Enterprise Server)
 - GitLab (.com and CE/EE)